jd-aig/nlp_baai/dialogue_models/README.md

 **1. BAAI-JD Dialogue Intent**

+This model is used for intent classification in dialogue system.
-We have 11 intents in this task.
-The model is based on bert-base, and max_seq_length is set to 50.
+We define 10 intents in this task, which are the most common intents in E-commerce customer service domain.
+The model is trained on BAAI-JDAI-BERT, by fine-tuning with in-house annotated intent classification corpus, and the max_seq_length is set to 50.

 | Intent           | Precision | Recall | F1    | Support |
 | ---------------- | --------- | ------ | ----- | ------- |